Typhoon survival tips before and aftermath

 Keep away from the fast swift following water.

-- Make a communication plan with family
+- Make a communication plan with the family.

 - Ensure a proper meeting place if the smartphone is not working.

 - If a typhoon destroys your private home, it is advisable to stay elsewhere.